beocat/mamau_chartboost/README.md

 This is an implementation of the Chartboost Api for the Godot Engine (https://github.com/okamstudio/godot)

-The module works for both Android and iOS.
+The module works for both Android and iOS and has been tested with Godot 2.0.2.

 Example project can be found in the *mamau_chartboost_example* folder.